beep112/research_rep/README.md

 Open the viewer (once published by GitHub Pages):
 - https://<your-username>.github.io/research_rep/graphs.html

+### Viewer layout controls and spacing

+The viewer injects layout attributes into each DOT block before rendering.
+Use the controls in each tab to select a Graphviz engine and adjust spacing:

+- Engine: dot, neato, sfdp, twopi, circo.
+The Outputs tab defaults to sfdp for better spacing on dense graphs.
+- Spacing: nodesep and ranksep are applied in the graph header, along with overlap=false and splines=true.

+Recommendations:
+- For small DAG-like graphs, start with dot and nodesep≈0.6, ranksep≈0.9.
+- For larger/denser graphs, switch to sfdp and increase nodesep to ~0.9 and ranksep to ~1.2.

 ## Troubleshooting

 - If you see “Error: No graphs found …”, run the runner from the `graph_parser/` directory or pass a correct relative/absolute path to the input .dot file.